-Figure 31: CI600 Series implant - metal tab on magnet cassette
+Figure 22: CI600 Series implant - metal tab on magnet cassette

-Figure 32: CI600 Series implant - magnet cassette removal using metal tab
+Figure 23: CI600 Series implant - magnet cassette removal using metal tab

 - 6. Dispose of the removed magnet cassette.
-It is not re-usable. - 7.
-If the MRI examination, magnet cassette removal and replacement will be completed on the same day, leave the magnet recess empty.
+It is not re-usable. - If the MRI examination, magnet cassette removal and replacement will be completed on the same day, leave the magnet recess empty.
 Apply a dry sterile dressing.

-If the MRI examinations are needed over a period of time on the head with the magnet removed, insert the non-magnetic cassette.
-Refer to the CochlearTM Non-Magnetic Cassette and Replacement Magnet Cassette User Guide for step-by-step instructions - 8.
+If the MRI examinations are needed over a period of time on the head with the magnet removed, insert the non-magnetic cassette. - head with the magnet removed, insert the non-magnetic cassette.
+Refer to the CochlearTM Non-Magnetic Cassette and Replacement Magnet Cassette User Guide for step-by-step instructions. - 8.
 Take the patient for the MRI examination. - After the MRI examination is completed, under sterile conditions insert a new sterile replacement magnet cassette.
 Refer to the CochlearTM Non-Magnetic Cassette and Replacement Magnet Cassette User Guide provided with the replacement magnet cassette for step-by-step instructions.